 The device has been designed so that regular maintenance is not required.
-However, because it is a prototype, it is anticipated that during performance testing, maintenance and inspection will be performed approximately every 2 weeks.
-Additional unplanned maintenance may also be necessary.
+However, because it is a prototype, it is anticipated that during performance testing, visual inspection will be performed approximately every 2 weeks.
+A given test-maintenance cycle occurs every 2 weeks at sea when the weather is suitable.